Artographer: a Curatorial Interface for Art Space Exploration: Curatorial Values for Media Interface Design

+Where HCI CST research has often emphasized the production of artifacts~\cite{compositiontools, rhys_cox_beyond_2025, li_beyond_2023}, Artographer emphasizes process---centering creative exploration and engagement with artwork as an intrinsically valuable~\cite{CasualCreators}, reflective~\cite{kreminski_reflective_2021, glinka_critical-reflective_2023}, and dialectical~\cite{zhang_searching_2024} activity.
+How can we support the autotelic art-finding process---designing distribution platforms that can facilitate more personally fulfilling, meaningful encounters with media?
+In shifting away from centering platform values, we might move toward centering \textbf{serendipity. }

-Participants found it fun to freely explore in the spatial map interface.
-They often connected this fun to the feeling of serendipity --- delighting in the discovery of something they did not expect to find or learn about. \begin{quote} ``I was not expecting to look for something from Dali, and suddenly, I am in Japan...that experience was rich.
-I liked it a lot.''
-(P17) \end{quote} 7/20 participants described surprise or serendipity as the reason why they selected one or more of their favorite images at the end of the free exploration task.
-We suggest that Serendipity is \textit{amplified} by Visibility, Friction, and Agency: when participants must put active effort into navigating a space of artworks, they earn a sense of creative ownership over their path of navigation and any discoveries they find along the way.
+Participants found it \textit{fun} to freely explore in the spatial map interface.
+They connected this to the feeling of serendipity---delighting in the discovery of something they did not expect to find or learn about.
+7/20 participants described surprise or serendipity as the reason why they selected one or more of their favorite images at the end of the free exploration task.

-Curatorial interfaces might benefit from supporting both recall (jumping directly to known interests when users can articulate them) and recognition (wandering into areas where the eye leads), while still presenting curated guideposts.
-This balance increases opportunities for serendipitous discovery while preserving agency—a particularly important feature for novices, who may not yet know what they want or how to articulate their aesthetic preferences.
+We suggest that Serendipity is \textit{amplified} by Visibility, Friction, and Agency: when participants exert active effort into navigating a space of artworks, they earn a sense of ownership over their path of navigation and any discoveries they find along the way.